furixturi/nodeschool_learnyounode/README.md

 	})
 	```

-	A source `Stream` can be piped into a destination `Stream`.
+	A source `Stream` can be piped into a destination `Stream` using function `src.pipe(des)`.

 	Here the bl function can have a `Stream` piped in to it and do the data collection for you.
 Once the stream ended, a callback with the signature `function( err, data )` will be fired with the collected data.

 ## 9. JUGGLING ASYNC

-Here we need to ensure asynchronous callbacks to be called in the original order.
+Here we need to ensure asynchronous callbacks be called in the original order.
 My recursive solution:

 ```javascript
 var http = require('http'),